 The concept of ghosting originated in the online dating world, where new technology has made it so easy to ask someone out on a date that it has led to an epidemic of no-shows.
 The effect is similar for hiring: technology and a formerly super-tight labor market appear to have led job seekers to ghost employers.
 It’s easier than ever to apply for a job and then—for whatever reason—vanish without a trace.

-Turnabout is fair play, after all.
+Turnabout is fair play, after all, job seekers say.
 Why should candidates treat recruiters and hiring managers with respect when they haven’t been treated with respect for years?
 Well, employers and candidates should always treat each other respectfully.

 This may seem ridiculous—recruiters don't talk to the press after all, and they don’t try to get magazine articles written about the company, so why do they need to worry about public relations?

 Think about it.
 With whom do recruiters spend a good portion of their time talking?
 Non-employees, right?
 And most of those people will never become employees.
-That’s just the nature for recruiting.
+That’s just the nature of recruiting.

 If you ghost candidates and treat them poorly, they will speak to their friends, and you will lose out on future candidates and future clients.
 You fret about customer service roles, but ignore the impact a ghosting recruiter can have on the company’s growth.
 A bad reputation is a bad reputation—once gained, a bad reputation with prospective employees is difficult to overcome.

 Everyone who applies for a job believes that they are, in some way, qualified for that job.
 Sometimes, this stretches the imagination, as people send in their resumes to job postings with one matching keyword.
 But often, candidates are good matches.
 And everyone who comes in for an interview is a good enough match, right?